Kevin Shields: Guitar sound

 Shields' guitar sound has been cited as one of the most recognisable aspects of My Bloody Valentine's music.
 His sound uses "texture more than technique to create vivid soundscapes".
 He has been listed at number 95 and 2 on Rolling Stone's and Spin's 100 Greatest Guitarists of All Time list.
 During the late 1980s, Shields began customising the tremolo systems for his Fender Jaguars and Jazzmaster guitars; he extended the tremolo arm and loosened it considerably, to allow him to manipulate the arm while strumming chords, which resulted in significant pitch bending.
-Shields used a number of alternate and open tunings that together with his tremolo manipulation, according to Rolling Stone Michael Azerrad, achieved "a strange warping effect that makes the music wander in and out of focus".
+Shields used a number of alternate and open tunings that, together with his tremolo manipulation, achieved "a strange warping effect that makes the music wander in and out of focus" according to Rolling Stone's Michael Azerrad.

 Among Shields' notable effects is digital reverse reverb, sourced from a Yamaha SPX90 effects unit.
 Together with the tremolo manipulation and distortion, he created a technique known as "glide guitar".
-Shields' effects rig, which is composed largely of distortion, graphic equalisers and tone controls, consists of at least 30 effects pedals.
+Shields' effects rig, which is composed largely of distortion, graphic equalisers and tone controls, consists of at least 30 effects pedals, although on most songs he only has two to four activated when playing live.
 His rig is connected to a large number of amplifiers which are often set to maximum volume to increase sustain.
 During live performances with My Bloody Valentine – particularly during the closing number "You Made Me Realise" – Shields creates a blend of white noise, which often lasts for half an hour and can reach 130db.
 "It was so loud it was like sensory deprivation," he remarked.
 "We just liked the fact that we could see a change in the audience at a certain point."